PRONATION VS. SUPINATION

 Ask around if you don’t know of a shop!

-Most runners can readily recommend the best shop with the leading specialists that are fit, which can get you safe and gratifying running unique to you in your way.
+Most runners can readily recommend the best shop with the best-fit specialists, which can get you safe and gratifying running unique to you in your way.

 The secret to determining your foot type would be to attend a reputable running shop with specialists in fitting running shoes in the appropriate shoes.